WAAAlex1/agile-hw/lab3/README.md

 - A generic buffer with read/write signals and indication of empty/full
 - A generic FIFO queue with configurable depth (a bit advanced, could use the buffer from above)

-* Emit Verilog for your design to synthesize it to an ASIC on Thursday.
+* Emit Verilog for your design to synthesize it to an FPGA or ASIC.